-In accordance with the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) entry-level standards, the Gardner-Webb University School of Physician Assistant Studies design prepares experts in the field of primary care practice.
+In accordance with the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) entry-level standards, the Gardner-Webb University School of Physician Assistant Studies design prepares graduates with the competencies needed for entry into clinical PA practice.
 Gardner-Webb hopes to attract students focused on providing medical service in underserved communities.
-The PA Program will be a practice oriented master’s degree program designed to accommodate students with a bachelor’s degree, diverse educational background, and an aptitude toward patient care.
+The PA Program will be a practice oriented master’s degree program designed to accommodate students with a bachelor’s degree, diverse educational backgrounds, and an aptitude for patient care.

 Our students will spend 16 months in didactic (classroom, small groups, and lab) followed by 12 months of clinical rotations.
 Our didactic curriculum will use a traditional classroom setting augmented with problem and team based learning modules and hands on skills training.
 This will be followed by nine clinical rotations (experiential education).
 Rotation sites include family medicine, internal medicine, pediatrics, women's health, emergency medicine, general surgery, mental health, and one elective.
 In addition, students will rotate through an underserved community.